Shresht65/healthcare-appointment-manager/README.md

 <clinical_notes>.
 Prescription: <prescription_text>
 ```

-Both prompts have graceful fallbacks — if the LLM call fails for any reason, the system continues with a templated stub and flags it as non-AI-generated.
-The appointment is never blocked by LLM failure.
+Both prompts have graceful fallbacks — if the Gemini API call fails for any reason (rate limit, timeout, malformed response), the system continues with a templated stub and flags it as non-AI-generated (`ai_generated: false`).
+The appointment flow is never blocked by LLM failure.

+Gemini's free tier is rate-limited (roughly 15 requests/minute, 1,500/day on `gemini-flash-latest` as of writing — check [Google's current limits](https://ai.google.dev/gemini-api/docs/rate-limits) as these change).
+The fallback stub design means hitting these limits degrades gracefully rather than breaking bookings.

 ---